-Froyo is finally under 0.1 percent of Android devices, but Nougat is still below 1 percent
+Android Nougat jumps to more than 9 percent of active devices

-According to the Android Developer Dashboard, Nougat devices seem to only have jumped 0.1 percent from December’s numbers.
-On the plus side, Android Marshmallow is now the most common API level at 29.6 percent.
-Going by Android versions, however, the reigning king is still Android Lollipop with 33.4 percent.
-In contrast, Apple’s iOS 10 was released in the middle of September and is already on 76 percent of devices.
+According to the Android Developer Dashboard, Nougat devices have jumped 4.6 percent from April, now accounting for 9.5 percent of active Android devices together.
+Marshmallow is still the reigning king with an API level at 31.2 percent — taking the crown from Lollipop trailing close behind at 30.8 percent.

-More: Get the most out of Android 7.0 Nougat with these tips and tricks
+In contrast, Apple’s iOS 10 was released in the middle of September and it’s installed on 86 percent of devices as of June 5th.

-Even though 29.6 percent — the amount of devices running Android Marshmallow — sounds like a small number, it accounts for a lot of phones, especially considering there have been well over 1.4 billion Android devices activated since September 2015.
-It’s an improvement, but the numbers continue to highlight one of Android’s biggest problems: fragmentation.
+Even though 31.2 percent — the share of devices running Marshmallow — sounds like a small number, it accounts for a lot of phones, especially considering there have been well over 1.4 billion Android devices activated since September 2015.
+It’s an improvement, but the numbers continue to highlight one of Android’s biggest problems: Fragmentation.
 Google issues monthly security updates and rolls out version updates to all of its supported Pixel, Nexus, and Android One devices, but these are not always released in a timely manner by manufacturers and carriers for other devices.

+Keep in mind, this doesn’t account for the millions of Android smartphones in China, as Google only collects data from devices that access the Google Play Store.
+The Play Store is not available in China.

 |

-Note: Update: Android Nougat 7.0 and 7.1 have increased in distribution by four percent since April and is currently on over nine percent of devices.